MiCh4n/site/src/content/posts/site.md

 after I push changes to remote repository webhook is sent to VPS where I host site and triggers scripts to automate deployment process

-Everything is provided using custom *Ansible* role
+Everything is provided using custom ansible role (nginx, deployment, prometheus, grafana, loki etc.)
 ![site workflow](/site-workflow.png)